 Without the curiosity, fantasy, and downright silliness of the Alice books, children's literature might not have branched out into the world of the imagination.
 Wonderland and Looking-Glass paved the way for many of the books that children and adults enjoy today – The Spiderwick Chronicles, the Harry Potter series, the Chronicles of Narnia, and so on.

 The author of the Alice books, Lewis Carroll (the pen-name of Charles Lutwidge Dodgson) was a shy math professor at Oxford.
 To entertain three of his favorite "child-friends," he began telling the stories that eventually developed into the Alice books.
 Although one of the original audience members was the real-life Alice Liddell, the stories that Carroll composed for her (and her sisters') amusement have broad appeal for all readers, children and adults, from the nineteenth century until the present day.

 The Alice books, sometimes combined or referred to with the abbreviated title Alice in Wonderland, have been adapted numerous times into films (both live action and cartoon), plays, and musicals.
 The books also provide a rich shared mythology for our culture.
-Because of the Alice books, Neo can "follow the white rabbit" to discover the truth about the Matrix, the Who can sing a psychedelic song about the White Rabbit, and we can all enjoy the strangely comprehensible nonsense of "Jabberwocky."
+Because of the Alice books, Neo can "follow the white rabbit" to discover the truth about the Matrix, Jefferson Airplane can sing a psychedelic song about the White Rabbit, and we can all enjoy the strangely comprehensible nonsense of "Jabberwocky."
 Heck, anything that results in an amusement park ride where you get into a teacup is appealing to us.

 So you want to know why you should care about Alice's Adventures in Wonderland and Through the Looking-Glass?
 Well, hold on just a moment while we ask you some questions.
 Seriously – keep a tally of your answers for us.
 They're just simple yes-no questions.
 Here we go: